 Papaya Soup, I have to share this!
 I am not ashamed but disappointed that I did not find this recipe much earlier.
 This past Saturday I went to my local food market to buy a few things I needed.
 As I walked through the vegetable aisle, I noticed that the papayas were looking mighty good and green.
 So I decided to pick one up since I have not made a stew with this lovely fruit in a long time.
 I was so excited and could not wait to get home.

-Can you believe it was difficult for me to find a recipe?
+Can you believe it was difficult to find a recipe?
 Ouch!
 Grrrr…!
 What will I do?
 I remembered my African Cookbook and immediately opened the book to the index section to search for papaya.
 Bingo!
 Papaya Soup from Tanzania was the winner!

 I was happy and saved!
 You hear me?
 SAVED!
 Not knowing how the soup will turn out I was pretty darn excited to try it.
 Let me tell you!
 This is my new favorite soup.
 IT IS!